christianalfoni/use-react-signals/README.md

 ## Why?

-The primary reason developers leans on state management beyond `useState` is because of its performance characteristics.
-With shallow value comparison React quickly hits performance issues, especially using context.
+The primary reason developers lean on state management beyond `useState` is because of its performance characteristics.
+With shallow value comparison React quickly hits performance issues with state management, especially using context.

 By simply making all components observers using the plugin and replacing `useState` with `useSignal`, your React components will optimally reconcile from contexts and props passing out of the box.